Solarpunk: Characteristics

+Origin and spread

-The term solarpunk was coined in 2008 in a blog post titled "From Steampunk to Solarpunk", in which the anonymous author, taking the design of the MS Beluga Skysails (the world's first ship partially powered by a computer-controlled kite rig) as inspiration, conceptualizes a new speculative fiction subgenre with steampunk's focal point on specific technologies but guided by practicality and modern economics.
-Along a similar vein, in 2009, literary publicist Matt Staggs posted a "GreenPunk Manifesto" on his blog describing his vision of a technophilic genre focused on knowable, do it yourself technologies and with emphasis on positive ecological and social change.
+The term solarpunk was coined in 2008 in a blog post titled "From Steampunk to Solarpunk", The anonymous author, taking the design of the MS Beluga Skysails (the world's first ship partially powered by a computer-controlled kite rig) as inspiration, conceptualizes a new speculative fiction subgenre with steampunk's focal point on specific technologies but guided by practicality and modern economics.

+Fictional genres with a "-punk" suffix started with cyberpunk in the 1980s describing fiction incorporating computers and the internet, followed by steampunk which was set in the Victorian era and named after steam power in contrast to cyberpunk.

+In a similar vein, in 2009, literary publicist Matt Staggs posted a "GreenPunk Manifesto" on his blog describing his vision of a technophilic genre focused on knowable, do it yourself technologies and with emphasis on positive ecological and social change.

+Solarpunk was popularized in the 2010s as a reaction to the prevalence of bleak post-apocalyptic and dystopian media alongside an increased awareness of perceived problems with social injustice economic inequality, and impacts of climate change or environmental problems.
+As post-apocalyptic and dystopian was ubiquitous in media, solarpunk became an attractive alternative to some.
+Solarpunk is perceived as optimistic yet realistic in confronting contemporary problems.
+In 2015, journalist Jeet Heer said solarpunk was "more a call to arms than a substantial body of literature."

-After visual artist Olivia Louise posted concept art on Tumblr of a solarpunk aesthetic in 2014, researcher Adam Flynn contributed to the science fiction forum Project Hieroglyph with further definition of the emerging genre.
+After a visual artist posted concept art on Tumblr of a solarpunk aesthetic in 2014, researcher Adam Flynn contributed to the science fiction forum Project Hieroglyph with further definition of the emerging genre.
 Based on Flynn's notes and contributions on the website solarpunks.net, A Solarpunk Manifesto was published in 2019.
 It describes solarpunk as "a movement in speculative fiction, art, fashion, and activism that seeks to answer and embody the questions 'what does a sustainable civilization look like, and how can we get there?.
 In 2024, solarpunk entered The Encyclopedia of Science Fiction.
-Here, James Machell points to Songs from the Stars by Norman Spinrad as the subgenre's first text, and goes on to contrast solarpunk with cyberpunk, stating, "It is a rebellion against a rebellion, born out of dystopia fatigue."
+James Machell points to Songs from the Stars by Norman Spinrad as the subgenre's first text, and goes on to contrast solarpunk with cyberpunk, stating, "It is a rebellion against a rebellion, born out of dystopia fatigue."